 Why create an eBook for business?

-Who should design and give away an eBook for business?
+Who should create an eBook for business:

 - Small businesses

 Write a book online for business thought leadership